IntelliTect/Coalesce/docs/pages/stacks/vue/overview.rst

 :ref:`VueModels`
 .........................

 The model layer, generated as `models.g.ts`, contains a set of TypeScript interfaces that represent each client-exposed type in your data model.
-Each interface delcares all the :ref:`ModelProperties` of that type, as well as a :ts:`$metadata` property that references the metadata object for that type.
+Each interface declares all the :ref:`ModelProperties` of that type, as well as a :ts:`$metadata` property that references the metadata object for that type.
 Enums and :ref:`DataSources` are also represented in the model layer.

 :ref:`Read more about the Model layer <VueModels>`